Once a time

 WIFE We've sold our last of bread.

-BAKER & BAKER'S We no bread.
+BAKER & WIFE We no bread.

 Then what is it you

-(points to Wife) Nothing cooking in now is there?
+(points to Wife) Nothing cooking in there now is

 What